pavolgaj/spectroPy/README.md

 # spectroPy
- Reading and analysing 2D spectra in Python
+ Calibration and manipulation with grating spectra in Python.